Junior College and Career Planning

 Visit open houses online: Virtual College Open Houses are provided by CollegeWeekLive, a free Online College Fair and admissions event website.

 - Late Fall - Mid Spring: Junior year is the year to prepare and take standardized tests for college applications.
-All LHS students may take advantage of the practice SATs and ACTs (updated Sept 2012) that are offered by our PTA in late fall through mid spring.
-There are many test prep options (updated Oct 2011) available.
+All LHS students may take advantage of the practice SATs and ACTs that are offered by our PTSO in late fall through mid spring.
+There are many test prep options available.
+Check out the Counseling Center's library of test prep books as well as in room 169.
 There are many websites that can help find SAT/ACT prep tutors along with tutors to help with writing college essays.

 - All juniors are eligible to take the PSATs in October which can qualify them for National Merit Awards.
 They need to sign up for the PSAT.